knative/client/docs/cmd/kn_trigger_update.md

   -h, --help               help for update
       --inject-broker      Create new broker with name default through common annotation -n, --namespace string   Specify the namespace to operate in.
   -s, --sink string        Addressable sink for events.
-You can specify a broker, Knative service or URI.
-Examples: '--sink broker:nest' for a broker 'nest', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
+You can specify a broker, channel, Knative service or URI.
+Examples: '--sink broker:nest' for a broker 'nest', '--sink channel:pipe' for a channel 'pipe', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
 If a prefix is not provided, it is considered as a Knative service.
 ```

 ### Options inherited from parent commands